nestybox/sysbox-runc/man/runc-run.8.md

     --bundle value, -b value  path to the root of the bundle directory, defaults to the current directory --console-socket value    path to an AF_UNIX socket which will receive a file descriptor referencing the master end of the console's pseudoterminal
+    --detach, -d              detach from the container's process --keep                    keep the container's state directory and cgroup.
+This can be helpful if a user wants to check the state (e.g., of cgroup controllers) after the container has exited.
+If this option is used, a manual **runc delete** is needed afterwards to clean the exited container's artifacts.
-    --detach, -d              detach from the container's process --pid-file value          specify the file to write the process id to --no-subreaper            disable the use of the subreaper used to reap reparented processes --no-pivot                do not use pivot root to jail process inside rootfs.
+    --pid-file value          specify the file to write the process id to --no-subreaper            disable the use of the subreaper used to reap reparented processes --no-pivot                do not use pivot root to jail process inside rootfs.
 This should be used whenever the rootfs is on top of a ramdisk